16 Sites Like Upwork for Freelancers in 2023

 This post may contain affiliate links.
 See our affiliate disclosure for more.

-Sites like Upwork can be a quick way to find new clients and get freelance jobs.
+Websites like Upwork are a fast way to discover new clients and land freelance work.

 And he did really well for himself.

-He kept increasing his prices over and over again until he was making WAY more than he ever did working for someone else.
+He consistently raised his prices until he was earning much more than he ever did working for someone else.

 Key Takeaways: